Back to text menu | Back to clickable plan | Back to topic (warehouses)

 In the north-west and south-west part of the building are staircases.
 The lay-out of the first floor was similar to that of the ground floor.

 The many locking devices suggest that valuable goods were stored here.
-A trail of small travertine stones in walls leads from the Tiber quay to this building.
+A trail of small travertine stones in walls leads from the Tiber quay to this building, which has many travertine stones in the porticus of the courtyard.
 It is therefore conceivable that private people arriving in Ostia by ship went to this warehouse to hire space for storing valuable goods.

 Plan of the store building